 Obviously you’re going to need more warm clothes in the winter!
 Again, NO COTTON.
 Here’s my list:

-• A winter weight long-sleeve shirt.
+• A winter weight long-sleeve shirt and long underwear bottoms.
 These are heavyweight shirts that are not meant for hiking in, but just for sitting around in the winter.
 Very, very warm for the weight.
+My new favorite winter item is the Patagonia Capilene Thermal Weight One-Piece Suit which is even more thermally efficient as there’s no gaps at all between your tops and bottoms (though sadly it looks like maybe it’s been discontinued?).

 • Poofy down jacket with hoodie.
 The most important piece of clothing!
 A big, thick down jacket will keep you toasty warm on even the coldest days.
-Mine is a Patagonia Fitz Roy hooded down jacket (another lucky SteepAndCheap.com score!), but there are lots of alternatives.
-I do recommend one with a hood, since it keeps the drafts out and insulates your head.
+I definitely recommend one with a hood, since it keeps the drafts out and insulates your head and neck much better.
+I’m a big fan of the RAB Neutrino Endurance Jacket.

 • Western Mountaineering Flight Down Pants.
-After years of lusting after down pants, this year I finally sprang for a pair.
-OMG, they are awesome!
+After years of lusting after down pants, I finally sprang for a pair and OMG, they are awesome!
 I can’t believe I’ve ever gone winter camping without them.
-You might even see me walking around Ouray with these things on like the Michelin man this winter.
 The nice things about these particular pants, aside from the usual excellent down that Western Mountaineering is known for, are the full length side zips for when it gets too hot, and reinforced butt and leg materials.

 • Down Booties.
 As opposed to down “slippers”, down booties have rubber soles so you can walk around in them on rocky terrain.
 They are very lightweight and easy to pack, and they are comfortable and warm for when you’re lounging around camp, melting snow.